peteciank/calories-counter/README.md

 # 🏋️‍♂️ Exercise Calorie Burn Calculator

+My first app in Streamlit.
 A simple web application to calculate the approximate calories burned during a specific exercise based on the duration of the exercise.

 ## 🚀 Getting Started